 Seasonal home insurance can be pricey depending on where you live and what type of home you own, among other things.
 However, there are ways to save money on your policy.
 Here are some suggestions for getting cheap homeowners insurance:

-- Get multiple quotes: Before choosing an insurance provider, make sure to shop around and get homeowners insurance quotes from several different carriers.
+- Get multiple quotes: Before choosing an insurance provider, you may want to shop around and get homeowners insurance quotes from several different carriers.
 That way, you can see which provider will offer the lowest rate for the amount of coverage you need.

-- Pay your premium in full: Most insurance companies will lower your premium slightly if you pay your annual premium upfront in one lump sum, rather than in 12 monthly installments.
+- Pay your premium in full: Many insurance companies will give you a discount if you pay your annual premium upfront in one lump sum rather than in 12 monthly installments.
+However, if your vacation property insurance is paid from your mortgage escrow account, this discount will likely not apply.

 - Look for discounts: A majority of property insurance companies offer discounts that can help you save money on your policy.
 As you are shopping around, look for providers that have several discounts you can qualify for, like being claims-free, purchasing a policy online or enrolling in automatic payments.